 Once the majority of the follicles have reached a mature size, another medication, called a “trigger” will be given by injection.
 You will be given explicit instructions on when and how to take the shot, as it must be given at the appropriate time of follicle development to prepare the egg for removal from the body, also called the retrieval.

 The egg retrieval is timed to occur before ovulation would normally occur.
 The “trigger” shot is administered by injection to trigger the final stages of egg maturation and to release the eggs from the walls of the follicles.
 While you are under mild sedation, a transvaginal ultrasound probe with a needle is used to puncture and aspirate the tiny fluid filled follicles.

 To respect your and the recipients privacy; your egg donation is anonymous.
 A consent agreement is required prior to donation.

 We do also use known donors, typically close friends or family members of the recipient.
 In these situations, a legal agreement is established between the donor and recipient.

 All donors are compensated for their time and travel during the donation process.
 Repeat, proven, donors are offered increased compensation for previous success.
-Typical compensation is approximately $5,000.
+Typical compensation for an Egg Bank cycle is approximately $3,000 and a Recipient Matched cycle is approximately $5,000.